To really understand our dogs you need to be able to listen and more importantly see what they are trying to tell us

 This can be happy, demanding or questioning.
 They also communicate verbally in other ways the excited Yip when you get the lead out, the bark they make when someone is at the door, quite different from the nervous bark when they hear something unusual.

-Have you ever seen dogs hug?
-In the main most of our pets suffer this indignity in silence but not always.
+Have you ever seen dogs hug other dogs they will hug us sometimes but they are once again only copying and mimicking our actions?
+In the main, most of our pets suffer this indignity in silence but not always.
 This is one of the reasons people are bitten, especially young children under five, who tend to cuddle everything they can get their hands on.